Returning Student FAQs

 What About Parking?

 You can purchase a parking permit online through the pay fees function in your Viking Student System or at the Cashiers Office.
-Student parking is FREE in student spaces during the first two weeks of the Fall and Spring semesters.
+The Student/Day parking permit is required to be visible on vehicle at all times.
 Kiosks that deliver daily parking permits are located at various locations in parking lots at both campuses.
 Please observe all signs in all lots.
 Students will be ticketed if they park in a staff space, meter, or other restricted parking area without authorization.

 How Can I Get Between Both Campuses?